firebase/quickstart-android/auth/README.md

     - Select **Twitter** in the dropdown.
     - Hit the sign in button and proceed through the login flow.

+### Multi Factor Authentication

+**Note**: Multi Factor authentication only works for apps using Google Cloud Identity Platform, a paid service.
+If you are only using Firebase Authentication this sample will not work for you.

+- Run the app on your physical device (emulators will not work)
+    - Select **MultiFactorAuthActivity** from the main screen.
+    - Sign in (if necessary).
+    - Verify your email (if necessary).
+    - Hit **Enroll MFA** to begin enrolling an SMS second factor.

 Result
 -----------